krisk0/razin/README.rst

          a) it is non-singular;
          b) its determinant is known and lies in range 2..2^64-1 where 2^64-1 is maximal native unsigned integer;
   b) PLU decomposition of a matrice modulo 2^64;
-  c) inversion of lower-triangular matrice modulo 2^64;
+  c) inversion of a lower-triangular matrice modulo 2^64;
-  d) inversion of integer upper-triangular matrice with small determinant and positive diagonal;
+  d) inversion of an integer upper-triangular matrice with small determinant and positive diagonal;
   e) Python binding to some methods of FLINT, called flint_sage;
   f) some algorithms benchmarks (such as determinant, linear equations solver)